EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Connection with Straight-Line Diffusion Model (SLDM)

 \subsection{Derivation of SLDM from EGF}

-Recall that the Exponential Geodesic Flow (EGF) defines a probability path $\rho_t(\cdot|\theta_t)$ connecting a source distribution to a target distribution.
+Recall that the EGF defines a probability path $\rho_t(\cdot|\boldsymbol{\theta}_t)$ connecting a source distribution to a target distribution.
 The singularity issue in EGF arises when the target is a Dirac distribution (i.e., $\sigma_1 \to 0$), causing the geodesic to exhibit extreme curvature and collapse rapidly towards the boundary of the statistical manifold.

 We observe a critical phenomenon: when the boundary conditions of EGF are regularized by setting the initial and target noise levels to a shared small constant, the trajectory degenerates into a linear path.
+For simplicity of exposition, we illustrate this phenomenon using one-dimensional Gaussian distributions as an example.
 Specifically, consider the following parameterization in the EGF framework:

 Initial State ($t=0$): $\mu_0 = 0$, $\sigma_0 = \epsilon$, where $\epsilon > 0$ is a small constant.

 Target State ($t=1$): $\mu_1 = x_{\text{data}}$, $\sigma_1 = \epsilon$ (instead of the theoretical target $\sigma_1 \to 0$).